michelrendon11/DesktopSyms/README.md

+# Bluetooth Communication Using Serial Port

-# The company I work for has sensors with Bluetooth capabilities
+The company I work for has sensors with Bluetooth capabilities

 The intention of this Webpage was to create a stand-alone, self-contained WebApp to communicate with the sensors through any device, mainly mobile devices.